kairos-io/kairos-docs/content/en/docs/Architecture/meta.md

 In order to convert a Linux Distribution to Kairos, the distribution must meet the following requirements:

+- Trusted Boot Images
+  - Use a recent enough version of `systemd` as init system
+  - Use `systemd-boot` as bootloader
+- Secure Boot Only Images
-- Either use `systemd` or another init system
+  - Either use `systemd` or `openrc` init system
   - Use `grub` as bootloader
+- All
   - If the system supposedly is meant to be used with EFI, the kernel needs to have enabled the `CONFIG_EFI_STUB` option ( see: https://docs.kernel.org/admin-guide/efi-stub.html)

 To build Kairos from scratch, see [the documentation]({{< relref "../reference/build-from-scratch" >}}) section.